 Check, Call, Care and The ABCs

 These topics remain the same.
-You’ll be glad to know that if you come to class you’ll be practicing the same CPR we’ve taught for years.
+You’ll be glad to know that if you come to class you’ll be practising the same CPR we’ve taught for years.
 However if you were in one of the low quality courses we’ve been hearing about and you weren’t taught both breaths and compressions, well you need to find a competent instructing team (ahem!).

 We changed it.
 No, we didn’t.
 Well look, it’s gone from “you must do it this way” to “put them in recovery position”.
 Come to class and experiment with the various methods.